 - All funds shall be deposited in an account in College Finance.

 - Funds will remain in the organization's account as long as it continues to function as an active and recognized organization.
-If an organization should cease to operate for a period of two years, any unencumbered funds will revert to the student government of Lane Community College upon approval of the ASLCC president and the Student Leadership Program Director.
+If a student club should cease to operate for a period of two years, any unencumbered funds will revert to the Council of Clubs upon approval of the Dean of Student Engagement.

 - All requisitions shall bear the signature(s) of the designated club officer(s) and the signature of its advisor.